eddiecns/full-stack-devops-homelab/README.md

 ## Security Notes

 - Terraform authenticates to Proxmox via API token (not root password)
-- `terraform.tfvars` files are gitignored — use the provided `.example` files as templates
+- `terraform.tfvars` files are gitignored, use the provided `.example` files as templates
 - SSH key-only access across all managed hosts
-- `insecure = true` in the Proxmox provider is intentional for a home lab with a self-signed cert — do not replicate in production
+- `insecure = true` in the Proxmox provider is intentional for a home lab with a self-signed cert - do not replicate in production

 ---